What was life like during the Paleozoic Era?

 Can be drawn into thin wires? ductile: A material that can be drawn into wires. malleable: Means that the material can be hammered into very thin sheets without breaking. metal: An element that is a good conductor of heat and electricity.
 What are the two properties that make metals a good choice to use as […]

-What are the organelles of cell?
+What are the mobile electrons of a pure metal called?